nanawei11/Secuer/README.md

 #### Essential parameters

-To run Secuer-consensus with default parameters, you only need to give:
+To run Secuer-consensus with default parameters, you only need to specify:

 - -i INPUTFILE